 Dr. Holly Ordway holds a PhD in English literature from the University of Massachusetts Amherst, an MA in English Literature from the University of North Carolina at Chapel Hill, and an MA in Christian Apologetics from Biola University.
 She is Professor of English and Director of the M.A. in Cultural Apologetics at Houston Baptist University, where she teaches Medieval Philosophy and Culture, Modern and Postmodern Culture, Apologetics Research and Writing, and Creative Writing and Apologetics.

-Her memoir, Not God’s Type: An Atheist Academic Lays Down Her Arms (Ignatius Press, 2014), has received praise from Robert Sloan (Houston Baptist University), Malcolm Guite (Cambridge University), Jennifer Fulwiler (author of Something Other Than God) and many others; she appeared on Fox & Friends to discuss the book.
+Her memoir, Not God’s Type: An Atheist Academic Lays Down Her Arms (Ignatius Press, 2014), has received praise from Robert Sloan (Houston Baptist University), Malcolm Guite (Cambridge University), Jennifer Fulwiler (author of Something Other Than God) and many others; she appeared on Fox and Friends to discuss the book.
+She also appeared on EWTN’s The Journey Home with Marcus Grodi.

 Her academic work focuses on imaginative apologetics and on the writings of C.S.
 Lewis, J.R.R.
 Tolkien, and Charles Williams.